MatthewMeade/CaffeineTracker/prompt_plan.md

 **Instructions for the AI Coder:**
 Your task is to create the historical graph view.
-1. Install and configure a suitable charting library (e.g., Chart.js, Recharts, Nivo) as per project standards.
+1. Install and configure a suitable charting library (e.g., Recharts).
 2. On the History page (e.g., `/history`):
     * Implement timeframe filter buttons: 1w, 1m, 3m, 1y.
     * When a filter is selected, calculate `start_date` and `end_date`.
-    * Fetch data from `GET /api/entries/graph-data` (Prompt 18) using these dates.
+    * Use the `entries.getGraphData` tRPC query to fetch data.
 3.  **Graph Display Component:**
-    * Render a line graph with date on the X-axis and `total_mg` on the Y-axis.
+    * Render a line graph with the fetched data.
-    * If `limit_exceeded` is true for a data point, visually distinguish that point/segment (e.g., color change).
-The `limit_mg` can be a secondary line or in tooltips.
+    * If `limit_exceeded` is true for a data point, visually distinguish it.
-4. Handle loading and error states for the graph data.
+4. Handle loading and error states for the tRPC query.
 5. Write component tests:
     * Test rendering of filter buttons and the graph canvas (mock chart component).
-    * Test API call on filter change and data processing for the chart (mock API and chart library).
+    * Test tRPC call on filter change and data processing for the chart (mock tRPC client and chart library).
-    * Test correct visual distinction for `limit_exceeded` points based on mock data.
+    * Test correct visual distinction for `limit_exceeded` points.

 ---